 Twitter is no longer enforcing its COVID misinformation policy

-Twitter said it will no longer enforce its longstanding Covid misinformation policy, yet another sign of how Elon Musk plans to transform the social media company he bought a month ago.
+SAN FRANCISCO -- Twitter said it will no longer enforce its longstanding COVID misinformation policy, yet another sign of how Elon Musk plans to transform the social media company he bought a month ago.

 In 2020, Twitter developed an extensive set of rules that sought to prohibit "harmful misinformation" about the virus and its vaccines.